"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Conclusion

 \section{Conclusion}

-This in-the-wild case study on the use of social VR platforms and video conferencing software for weekly team meetings over the course of four months provides authentic insights into the experiences of 32 participants.
-Through questionnaires, we collected responses to open questions and Likert scale items after every meeting on a variety of topics related to social interaction, meeting productivity, and individual experiences.
+This in-the-wild case study on using social VR platforms and video conferencing software for weekly team meetings over the course of four months provides authentic insights into the experiences of 32 participants.
+Through questionnaires, we collected responses to open questions and Likert scale items after every meeting on various topics related to social interaction, meeting productivity, and individual experiences.
 In a thematic analysis of the qualitative data, we found five prominent themes that cover spatial aspects, meeting atmosphere, expression of emotions, meeting productivity, and user needs.
-The results show that regarding realistic group dynamics in gatherings before and after the main meeting, or for the impression of being together in the same place, VR meetings resemble in-person meetings more than video conferences.
-Nevertheless, at the same time, video conferences provided a closer-to-reality experience regarding seeing others' real faces and emotions, discreet side communication, as well as the support of secondary tasks than VR meetings.
-Furthermore, we performed a factor analysis on the quantitative data, which revealed the advantages of video conferences over VR platforms with respect to ratings on involvement and co-presence.
+The results show that regarding realistic group dynamics in gatherings before and after the official meeting, or for the impression of being together in the same place, VR meetings resemble in-person meetings more than videoconferences.
+Nevertheless, at the same time, videoconferences provided a closer-to-reality experience regarding seeing others' real faces and emotions, discreet side communication, and support of secondary tasks than VR meetings.

+Furthermore, we performed a factor analysis on the quantitative data, revealing the advantages of videoconferences over VR platforms regarding ratings on involvement and co-presence.
 This finding is in line with the assessments in the final survey, in which participants were asked to draw a conclusion comparing the different platforms.
 Here, only 2 out of 15 survey participants selected a VR platform as their preferred meeting medium for weekly meetings in the future.
 Not being able to see the real faces of their colleagues was one of the most decisive factors for many participants.
-Therefore, at the end of the case study, the team decided to return to video conferences for the long term.
-Some aspects found in this study have been discussed in related literature before, but this authentic in-the-wild setting of intrinsically motivated exploration of how suitable current commercial platforms are under real working conditions enabled us to bring practical issues into context and highlight critical research gaps.
+Therefore, at the end of the case study, the team decided to return to videoconferences for the long term.
+Some aspects found in this study have been discussed in related literature before.
+Still, this authentic in-the-wild setting of intrinsically motivated exploration of how suitable current commercial platforms are under natural working conditions enabled us to bring practical issues into context and highlight critical research gaps.